andrewbartlett0/off_psi4/README.md

 # Overview

 This repository contains a pipeline for generating large sets of QM-optimized molecules using Psi4/Turbomole.
-For each molecule, conformers are [1] generated, [2] MM-optimized, [3] geometry optimized at MP2/def2-SV(P) in Psi4, and [5] geometry optimized at TPSSH-D3BJ/def2-TZVP in implicit solvent using the COSMO Solvation Model in Turbomole.
+For each molecule, conformers are [1] generated, [2] MM-optimized, and [3] geometry optimized at MP2/def2-SV(P) in Psi4.

 Following this stage, a series of single point energy calculations are performed at the following levels:
 * B3LYP-D3MBJ/def2-TZVP